cline/cline/README.md

 ## How it works

-Claude Dev uses an agentic loop style implementation with chain-of-thought prompting and access to powerful tools that give him the ability to accomplish nearly any task.
-Start by providing a task and the agentic loop fires off, where it might use certain tools (with your permission) to accomplish each step in its thought process.
+Claude Dev uses an autonomous task execution loop with chain-of-thought prompting and access to powerful tools that give him the ability to accomplish nearly any task.
+Start by providing a task and the loop fires off, where it might use certain tools (with your permission) to accomplish each step in its thought process.

 ### Tools